Considerations when Multiple Proposals for Settlement are Served on Separate Defendants

 The trial court denied attorney’s fees pursuant to the proposal for settlements, which was subject to a de novo standard of appellate review.
 The appellate court reversed.

-The tenants argued the separate $25,000 proposal for settlement amounts should be aggregated (totaling $75,000) for purposes of determining whether the judgment amount was 25% greater than the proposals for settlement amount for purposes of determining whether attorney’s fees should be awarded.
+The tenants argued the separate $25,000 proposal for settlement amounts should be aggregated (totaling $75,000) for purposes of determining whether the judgment amount was 25% greater than the proposals for settlement amount for purposes of determining whether attorney’s fees from should be awarded.
 This was shot down on appeal.
 There is no requirement that separate proposals for settlement be aggregated and there was no dispute that the landlord recovered a judgment against all the defendants ($83,657.6) 25% greater than the $25,000 proposal for settlement amounts, especially since all of the tenants were jointly and severally liable for the judgment.

 The tenants also argued that the landlord could not recover attorney’s fees pursuant to the lease and also through a proposal for settlement.
 This was shot down on appeal.
 “Based on the imposition of a penalty pursuant to section 768.79 [Florida Statutes] and its mandatory application if all requirements are met, we find a party is not precluded from receipt of attorney’s fees under a contract and the [proposal for settlement] statute simultaneously.”
 Cassedy, Jr., supra.